 The psychoactive cannabinoid responsible for the high people experience, known as THC (tetrahydrocannabinol), is also a cannabinoid.
 CBD just happens to be among the 124 of these non-psychoactive elements.

 CBD is the main reason why hemp plants have become so popular.

-The non-psychoactive qualities of the CBD make it an attractive attribute for those seeking pain relief without the mind-altering effects of marijuana.
+The non-psychoactive qualities of CBD make it an attractive choice for those seeking pain relief – without the mind-altering effects of marijuana.

 Bubba Watson, the renowned golfer uses it too to induce his sleep.
 Did I mention that Martha Stewart’s French bulldog uses it too?